raceintospace/raceintospace/doc/manual/manual.md

 The game has many keyboard commands; those that activate buttons usually have the corresponding letter displayed in a different color in the relevant button.
 Pressing F2 will show all the keyboard commands available in that screen; also, pressing F1 will activate context-sensitive help for the screen.

 Although RIS includes a number of improvements over the original BARIS, the look and feel and the gameplay should be mostly the same.
 For the most part, the changes should simply make it easier to play and administer the game, as it used to have a lot of rough edges.
 Also a few of the names (of rockets, capsules, and cosmonauts) have been changed to improve the game's educational potential, as a historical simulation of the 1960s Space Race.
-Information about the Soviet lunar program was limited when BARIS was developed, which required the game's designers to take educated guesses at names for some of the Soviet hardware and cosmonauts.
+Information about the Soviet lunar program was limited when BARIS was developed, which required some educated guesses at names for some of the Soviet hardware and cosmonauts.
 RIS has been able to take advantage of what's known today to use more historical names, which will be mentioned below as they occur.
 RIS also includes a large number of bug fixes, especially of newscasts that didn't work as they should.

 Race Into Space, like BARIS, uses its own flight profile for the historically considered approaches to the Moon.
 So the terms in RIS don't correspond to those used during the Space Race, but they work well in-game and their meaning is more straightforward.
 You will see these terms mentioned in newscasts; just bear in mind that the newscast is referring to the historic proposal and has no bearing on your space program.